zatech/meta/slackbot-guysgals-reasoning.md

 * `#codeofconduct` - Chatting about the ZATech CoC - https://github.com/zatech/code-of-conduct
 * `#asktheadmins` - Want to ask the admins a question but not sure who they are or what's going on, this is the place

+# Some frequently asked questions

+* **Isn't it gender neutral in its plural form?** Maybe in certain situations, but which situations those are is ambiguous, [here's an unscientific survey](https://jvns.ca/blog/2013/12/27/guys-guys-guys/) that shows that not everyone agrees if you find a better survey, please post it for discussion in the groups above.
+What is for certain is that there are members of our community that do not think it is gender neutral.
+* **Why is the bot so bad?
+Why doesn't it DM the user, or x, or y?** The bot exists as it currently exists because it is what is possible with the automated responses.
+If you know of ways to improve it, please do. `#meta-guys-response` is a good place to discuss improvements to the bot.

 # More Reading / Related Links